mudita/MuditaOS/doc/quickstart.md

 To know more about build targets please see: [build targets documentation](../doc/build_targets.md)

 **WARNING:** our source code is open source, but the project itself is in the progress of fully embracing the community.
-Currently you:
+Currently, you:
 1. can build binaries from the software
 2. are not able to create images - due to difficulties with separation of 3rd party proprietary assets